 (The latter is termed preclinical research if its goal is specifically to elaborate knowledge for the development of new therapeutic strategies.)

 Among the major benefits of medical research have been vaccines for measles and polio, medication for high blood pressure, improved treatments for AIDS, insulin treatment for diabetes, classes of antibiotics for treating a host of maladies, statins and other treatments for atherosclerosis, new surgical techniques such as microsurgery, and increasingly successful treatments for cancer.

 In the United States, the most recent data from 2003 suggest that about 94 billion dollars were provided for biomedical research in the United States.

 The National Institutes of Health and pharmaceutical companies collectively contribute 26.4 billion dollars and 27.0 billion dollars, respectively, which constitute 28% and 29% of the total, respectively.

 In the UK, funding bodies such as the Medical Research Council and the Wellcome Trust derive their assets from UK tax payers, and distribute this to institutions in a competitive manner.

 More and more exciting advances in the field of medicine are being discovered each day by doctors, researchers, and scientists around the globe.
 For instance testing yourself at home for diseases such as cancer and multiple sclerosis will very soon be as simple as using a home pregnancy testing kit.

 In this section of Disabled World News we bring you up to date with all the latest medical news from all over the world.

-Click Here for Full List of Documents (147 Items)
+Full List of Medical Research Documents (148 Items)